 PDF download Download Article

-1. The Dark Magician card earns its “cool” factor from the anime series, where it was used to triumph over an impressive array of enemies with its attack and defensive abilities.
-So, even though the Dark Magician certainly doesn’t have the highest ATK or Defense rating out of all the different cards out there, it’s proven to be a formidable one nonetheless.[2]
+1. The Dark Magician card definitely has a “cool” factor, says Wu.[6]
+Its coolness comes from the anime series, where it was used to triumph over an impressive array of enemies with its attack and defensive abilities.
+So, even though the Dark Magician certainly doesn’t have the highest ATK or Defense rating out of all the different cards out there, it’s proven to be a formidable one nonetheless.[7]

 • Card type: Monster (Spellcaster/Normal)